shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 # Slowed X

-Your movement is reduced by X Spaces, minimum 1.
+Your Speed is reduced by X, minimum 0.
+If you have 0 Speed, you are also Immobilized III.

 # Stunned X